 How appraisers determine your home value

-With the exception of no-appraisal, streamlined refinance loans, nearly every mortgage application requires a home appraisal to get approved.
+With the exception of no-appraisal, Streamlined Refinance loans, nearly every mortgage application requires a home appraisal.Shop for an alternate lender here

-While many lenders are using (at least for some transactions) automated valuation models (AVMs) to get an idea of your property value, the majority of transactions still involve a licensed human.
+While many lenders use automated valuation models (AVMs) to get an idea of your property value, the majority of transactions still involve a licensed human.

 For home buyers and homeowners financing primary homes, the “sales comparison” method is the most common.

-When using the sales comparison appraisal method, a home appraiser compares the subject property (i.e. your home) to other, similar homes with similar physical attributes which are in the immediate vicinity.
+Using this method, a home appraiser compares the subject property (i.e. your home) to other, similar homes in the immediate vicinity.

-In a dense city such as Seattle, Washington; Chicago, Illinois; or, San Francisco, the immediate vicinity for a home will be within 0.25 miles — usually not more than a few city blocks.
+- In a dense city such as Seattle, Chicago, or San Francisco, the immediate vicinity for a home will be within 0.25 miles — usually not more than a few city blocks

-Appraisers are most interested in similar homes within these areas.
-They look at such traits as: number of bedrooms; number of bathrooms; age of home; quality of home finishes; and square footage.
+Appraisers are most interested in sales of similar homes within these areas.
+They look at such traits as:

-They also consider the “appeal” of a home based on its school districts, and proximity to traffic and shopping, as examples.
+They also consider the “appeal” of a home based on things like school districts and proximity to traffic and shopping.

 Then, for each comparable home, appraisers search public records for home descriptions, sales data, and other available information about a property.
 This data is used to formulate the value of the subject property.